Bobkong/MDM_Portfolio/README.md

 }
 ```

-The following class describes the key points of organs of the human faces in the uploaded photo.
-You can use the given key points to describe the shape of the organs.
+The following class describes the key points of the human faces in the uploaded photo.
+You can use the given key points to describe the shape of the mouth, eyes, nose, etc.

 ```java
 // network response